johnridesabike/johnridesabike.github.io/website-content/software/weracoba-wordpress-theme/index.md

 title: Weracoba WordPress Theme
 date: 2018-08-16
 # thumbnail: "./weracoba-home-page.jpg"
+description: (Currently defunct.)
+This is a custom WordPress theme I created from scratch.
+I don't update it anymore since I stopped using WordPress for this site.
 ---
 Weracoba is my custom-built theme based on [Underscores](https://underscores.me/).
 Until I switched away from WordPress, I used it to power the site here on [johnridesa.bike](https://johnridesa.bike/).